Pre-Professional Division

 In addition to technique class (traditionally known as ‘ballet class’), advancing students will take classes in: pointe (girls), pas de deux (partnering), variation, repertoire, character/folk and tap dance.
 Character dance and tap dance are excellent forms for learning rhythm and is vital for students who wish to participate in musical theater.
 For boys, there is ‘men’s class’ where they will learn the essentials of jumping and turning and will learn the choreography to classic men’s solo variations.
 Pas de deux (partnering) class is also required for our advancing male and female students.
 Male dancers are required to be strong in order to lift female dancers overhead; therefore boys will learn the fundamentals of weightlifting.
 It is part of the Conservatory’s vision to build a gym wherein all students may utilize fitness equipment to correct physical imbalances and improve overall strength.

-Current Ballet Classes
+Listing of Ballet Classes

 Because the Conservatory is newly formed, the ballet class designations as listed below are fluid and will change over time depending upon the enrollment and the technical level of the student body.
 We offer the following classes:

-Preparatory Ballet Students learn the basic classical positions of the legs and feet as well as the arms and hands.
+Preparatory Ballet I, II, III Students learn the basic classical positions of the legs and feet as well as the arms and hands.
 They are introduced to the actions of "turn-out" of the hips and "rotation" of the legs.
 Focus will be given on proper posture, flexibility, and the classical line and stretch of the feet.
 Attention is given to musicality and improving listening skills.
 Exercises are designed to strengthen students' core muscles and develop coordination and timing.

 • 60 min class, three (3) times per week